earthly/website/blog/_posts/2023-02-16-psycopg2-postgres-python.md

     Learn how to connect to PostgreSQL databases and run queries using the psycopg2 library in Python.
 This tutorial covers the basics of connecting to a database, running SQL queries, handling connection errors, and simplifying querying using context managers.
 last_modified_at: 2023-07-19
 ---
-**This article teaches you how to use psycopg2 with PostgreSQL in Python.
-If you manage PostgreSQL databases as a Python developer, Earthly can simplify your build and test processes.
-[Check it out](/).**
+**This tutorial provides guidance on using psycopg2 with PostgreSQL.
+Earthly simplifies the build and test processes for Python developers who work with PostgreSQL databases.
+Learn more about Earthly.**

 Are you a Python programmer learning to work with PostgreSQL?
 If so, this tutorial on **psycopg2**, the PostgreSQL connector for Python, is for you.
 You can connect to PostgreSQL databases and run queries—all from within your Python script—using the psycopg2 adapter.